 Ease of Set-Up

 The Copper Spur HV UL3 is easy to set up, even for one person.
-It offers a fairly typical structure: two primary poles in the shape of a X connect at a metal hub at the apex, with each end of the poles sliding into a grommet at the corner of the tent.
+It offers a fairly typical structure: two primary poles in the shape of an X connect at a metal hub at the apex, with each end of the poles sliding into a grommet at the corner of the tent.

 There is a cross pole that runs the width of the tent to increase lateral space for sitting up.
 It carries over the same color-coded fly clip and pole design of other Big Agnes tents, so you always know how to orient each of the pieces before attaching them.

-Our only note of caution is that this tent also comes with generic-looking grey stakes.
+Our only note of caution is that this tent also comes with generic-looking grey shovel stakes.
 They are effective and bend-resistant, but they don't come with any reflective or colorful cord attached, as many other stakes often do, so we recommend attaching some before you head out, so you don't lose any in the duff.

 We like the Copper Spur HV UL3 for its weather resistance.
 The stakes at the head and foot create some space between the tent body and the fly so that they don't touch in the rain.